-We believe each parent should feel that their children are being completely supported.
-Learn more about child support, child custody, and parenting time.
+Kundgol We believe parents should feel that their children are being completely supported with child support, child custody, and parenting time.
 Be sure you know your rights, before life takes an unexpected turn.

 What You Should Know About Child Support & Child Custody

 Clamart Child support can have lasting effects on the lives of children and the primary parent.
 There are many factors that can influence a child support award.
 The child support attorneys at Jeddeloh & Snyder PA have earned a solid reputation of being the areas trusted child support attorneys.
 We will work aggressively so you can gain the most favorable results in your child support case.
 Serving all types of child support cases in the St. Cloud, Cold Spring, and Big Lake areas.

 Child support is the act of a parent financially supporting their child using their own income.
 Another component to child support is child custody.
 Child custody exists when one of the parents has custody of the child, they are in charge of completely supporting the child.
 Depending on the judge’s perception of the family situation either both or one of the parents will be given custody.
 Perception will be the principle element to consider when the child support case is being determined by the judge.

 There are many factors that go into deciding which parent, if not both, should obtain custody and support of the child.
 This decision is made by a family law judge.
 The factors that the judge uses to decide the ruling are based on which parent would be a better protector and supporter of the child.
 In other words, what’s in the child’s best interest.
 These decisions are also referred to as custody agreements.